slide

 New members can download an application form from the website by following this link Click here .... all details for joining online are on the downloadable form.

-The club has a membership of over 300 anglers including some keen junior members in 2023 some of whom have enjoyed salmon fly fishing lessons over the past three years.
+The club has a membership of up to 300 anglers including some keen junior members in 2023 some of whom have enjoyed salmon fly fishing lessons over the past three years.
 Fishing is open from 1 April for visitors buying day tickets and it is still possible to join the club by completing the application form via email and paying by BACS or posting the form and paying by cheque.
 To join the club email achonachie.angling@gmail.com

 A full set of Club Rules can be downloaded by Clicking Here and are also available by email from achonachie.angling@gmail.com